browserengineering/book/book/animations.md

         canvas.restore()
 ```

-Now the browser's raster phase can just raster each layer:
+The browser's raster phase is easy: just raster each layer.

 ``` {.python}
 class Browser: